 - Submit high school and any post high school transcripts (i.e. technical school, college).

-- Submit copy of current National Registry REMT certificate, or advanced National Registry-level certificates, if applicable.
-All accepted students must have an Iowa EMT or advanced EMT certification by the first day of class.
+- Submit copy of current National Registry EMT certificate, or advanced National Registry-level certificates, if applicable.
+All accepted students must have an Iowa EMT or Advanced EMT certification by the first day of class.

 - As of July, 2012, all students will be required to have successfully completed a college-level Anatomy and Physiology course, verified by college transcript at minimum C grade level.

-- Be physically capable of performing the duties of a paramedic and receive a physical through University of Iowa Health Services or personal physician.
+- Be physically capable of performing the duties of a paramedic and complete a health screening through University of Iowa Health Services or personal physician.

 - Submit three letters of reference from: applicant’s immediate supervisor; ambulance service’s medical director with whom the applicant is affiliated (if applicable); and someone who is familiar with the applicant’s professional expertise.
 If not yet affiliated with an EMS system, letters of reference from supervisors are acceptable.

-A personal interview with members of the Paramedic Specialist Full-time Training Program selection committee is arranged.
+A personal interview with members of the Paramedic Education Program selection committee is arranged.

 Applicants who are accepted will have 14 days to confirm, in writing, their willingness to attend the program.
 This letter must be accompanied by a $500 non-refundable deposit.
 This deposit will be applied to the tuition fee.